Extended-range percolation in complex networks: Exact solution in uncorrelated networks

 The relative size of the EGCC (probability of a randomly chosen node belonging to the EGCC) is \medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu

 where $g_0$ is the generating function for the degree distribution $p_k$.
 Setting $u_2=1$ leads back to standard nearest-neighbor percolation.

-Extending the theory to $d=3$ and $d=4$ requires the introduction of two other probabilities.
+Extending the theory to $R=3$ and $R=4$ requires the introduction of two other probabilities.
 Let us define $u_3$ as the probability that, following a random link with an inactive end node, and an inactive starting node, but with at least one active neighbor of the starting node, we are not able to reach the EGCC via allowed walks: $u_3 = P_{\newmoon \relbar \fullmoon \rightarrow \fullmoon}$.
 Finally, $u_4$ is the probability that we are not able to reach the EGCC via allowed walks, by following a link that has an inactive end node, and has at least one active node at a distance 3 in the ``reverse direction'', but no active nodes at shorter distances: $u_4 = P_{\newmoon \relbar \fullmoon \relbar \fullmoon \rightarrow \fullmoon}$.
-In the case $2<d\le 4$ the equation for $u_1$ remains the same, while the equation for $u_2$ is trivially modified, as one has to take into account that the EGCC could be reached, with probability $u_3$, even if the neighbor of an inactive node is inactive [see Fig.~\ref{fig:schematic}(d)], \medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu
+In the case $2<R\le 4$ the equation for $u_1$ remains the same, while the equation for $u_2$ is trivially modified, as one has to take into account that the EGCC could be reached, with probability $u_3$, even if the neighbor of an inactive node is inactive [see Fig.~\ref{fig:schematic1}(c)], \medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu

-The equation for $u_3$ is more complicated because it may happen [see Fig.~\ref{fig:schematic}(g) for the case of $d=3$] that two nodes belong to the same component even if there are three inactive nodes along the path between them.
-The indirect connection is guaranteed by the presence of an active off-path bridge node [the green node in Fig.~\ref{fig:schematic}(g)] which is at a distance $3$ from both of them.
-[The same phenomenon is shown in Fig. \ref{fig:schematic}(h) for $d=4$.]
-Taking explicitly into account this possibility, for $d=4$ the equations for $u_3$ and $u_4$ are [see the Supplementary Material (SM) for details]
+The equation for $u_3$ is more complicated because it may happen [see Fig.~\ref{fig:schematic1}(f) for the case of $R=3$] that two nodes belong to the same component even if there are three inactive nodes along the path between them.
+The indirect connection is guaranteed by the presence of an active off-path bridge node [the green node in Fig.~\ref{fig:schematic1}(f)] which is at a distance $3$ from both of them.
+[The same phenomenon is shown in Fig. \ref{fig:schematic1}(g) for $R=4$.]
+Taking explicitly into account this possibility, for $R=4$ the equations for $u_3$ and $u_4$ are (see Appendix \ref{app1} for details)

 \medmuskip=0mu \thinmuskip=0mu \thickmuskip=-0.2mu